Redwood Practical Shooters CCW Information

 For either class – it is your responsibility to make sure your firearms are in good working order.
 If your gun jams, or malfunctions multiple times – it will not be approved to go onto your permit.

-The Basic Class is 8 hours of classroom time on Saturday, and held at a location in Fort Bragg.
+The Basic Class is 16 total, 8 hours of classroom time on Saturday, and held at a location in Fort Bragg.
 There is no shooting on Saturday.
 The specific location will be determined close to the date of the class – and depends on class size, weather etc. People who are registered for the class would be informed via email around a week in advance.
-Sunday is held at 8 Mile Range.
+Sunday is 8 hours, held at 8 Mile Range.
 Do not come to the range with a loaded firearm.
 Everyones safety is our top priority !!!

 - Basic CCW Class is a Two Day Event